Mvrtn-design/MorchB/README.md

 - 👋 Hi, I’m @MorchB
 - 👀 I’m interested in differts ways of coding
 - 🌱 I’m currently learning differts type of languages like C, C++, Java etc in a Computer Engineering at the URJC (Spanish University).
-- 💞️ I’m looking to collaborate on a big company but enjoy it first as a hobby.
+- 💞️ I´d like to enjoy it as much as my I can.

-- 📫 How to reach me?
-On instagram @martin_miami
+Doing it to discover and learn

 <!---
 MorchB/MorchB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.